Is Mac Address Same As Ip Address

 1. Troubleshooting Network Issues:

 • IP Address: Verify that your device has a valid IP address assigned to it.
-If your device is configured to obtain an IP address automatically (DHCP), ensure that the DHCP server is working correctly.
+If your device is configured to obtain an IP address automatically (DHCP), confirm that the DHCP server is working correctly.
 If you're using a static IP address, double-check that the address is configured correctly and doesn't conflict with other devices on the network.
 You can typically find your IP address in your device's network settings.

 • MAC Address: Make sure that your device's MAC address is recognized by your network.
 In some cases, network administrators may implement MAC address filtering, which restricts access to the network based on MAC addresses.
 If your MAC address is not authorized, you may need to contact the network administrator to get it added to the allowed list.
 You can usually find your MAC address in your device's network adapter settings.